Art Carney: Personal life

 Carney was married three times to two women.
 In 1940, he married his high school sweetheart Jean Myers, with whom he had three children, Eileen, Brian and Paul, before divorcing in 1965.
 In 1966, Carney married production assistant Barbara Isaac; they divorced in 1977.
 After his divorce from Isaac, he reunited with Myers, and they remarried in 1980 and remained together until his death.
 His grandson is Connecticut state representative Devin Carney and his great-nephew is musician and actor Reeve Carney.

 According to Carney, he was an alcoholic by his late teens.
 His stage partner, comedian Ollie O'Toole, "would order gin and grapefruit juice for us in the morning and, gee, it was great."
 Carney later used barbiturates, amphetamines, and alcohol substitutes.
 To battle his addiction, which he said ran in the family, he tried psychotherapy and joined Alcoholics Anonymous.
 He finally found success with Antabuse and quit drinking during the filming of Harry and Tonto.

-Carney died at a nursing home in Chester, Connecticut, on November 9, 2003, five days after his 85th birthday.
+Carney died at a nursing home in Chester, Connecticut, on November 9, 2003.
 He is interred at Riverside Cemetery in Old Saybrook, Connecticut.
 Jean Carney died on October 31, 2012, at the age of 93.